Lucyjpjones/LucyJones-resume/README.md

 - 'My work' link on the menu bar to access the page with my latest projects.
 - Carousel used to display projects and create user interaction with carousel indicators and control arrows.
 - Overlay text to provide project summary.
 - Button link to give user option to view the full project in another browser.
+  -- Button for all projects is currently linked to my GitHub account.

 ![My work carousel](assets/images/readme/US3.png)